zPodFactory/zpodcore/zpodsdk/zpodsdk.md

 # zPod SDK

-This is the zPod SDK.
-It is self-generated, we should not commit anything in this folder for now.
+This is the self-generated zPod SDK.

 ## Getting Started